polmoneys/react-group/Readme.md

 ```

-To consume it locally, run on destination project:
+To consume it locally, run on destination project the following command.

 ```bash